trials hold enormous potential for benefiting patients, improving therapeutic

 of trials will ensure transparency, accountability and accessibility of

 The vision of the CTRI is to ensure that every clinical trial conducted in the region is prospectively registered with full disclosure of the trial data set items.
-While this register is meant primarily for trials conducted in India, the CTRI will also accept registration of trials conducted in other countries in the region, which do not have a Primary Registry of its own.
+While this register is meant primarily for trials conducted in India, the CTRI will also accept registration of trials conducted in other countries in the region, which do not have a Primary Registry of its own, provided ethics approval (in English) is available and the study has not begun enrolling.

 Primary Register of the International Clinical Trials Registry Platform (ICTRP)